 The OECD has published several synthesis reports on water management, and regularly analyses the experience of its member countries in the framework of the OECD programme on Environmental Performance Reviews.

 Related work can be found under the following policy areas:

 Building on recent OECD experience in the topic of financing drinking water supply and sanitation services, the OECD is currently exploring how best to approach the financial sustainability of the water sector.
 In 2010, an expert meeting was held on this issue and reviewed two background notes on a reference framework and a number of case studies.
 (Note that the selected case studies have not been edited by the OECD Secretariat.)
-A synthesis report will be published in July 2012.
+A synthesis report is forthcoming.

 Water outcomes are often influenced by policies outside the water domain.
 Increasing policy coherence between water policies and other sectoral policies is thus an important component of an integrated approach to water resources management.
 The OECD is currently preparing a report looking at institutional aspects of policy coherence as well as experiences with policy coherence between water, energy and agricultural policies.
-This report will be published in 2012.
+This report is forthcoming.
 Past related work has looked at water-based transport and the water environment.

 Recent OECD work has highlighted the need for improving the information base on which water policy decisions are made.
 As part of its broader effort on environmental data and indicators, the OECD regularly collects information on several aspects of water management.

 In addition, the OECD organised in May 2010 a workshop in Zaragoza, Spain, on addressing the information needs of water policymakers.